 To be fully experienced, life offers poets and poetry.

 The tagline of my work is Feast on Your Life.
-I love to cook.
-But this invitation to feasting comes from something deeper.
+I love to everything about cooking, but this invitation to feasting comes from something deeper.

 I have plucked this phrase from a poem of Caribbean poet and playwright Derek Walcott (b.
 January 23, 1930).